ECG Tests for Heart Disease and Arrhythmias Diagnosis | Gleneagles Hospital Kuala Lumpur

 Can an ECG Be Normal Even If There’s Heart Disease?

-While an ECG is a fundamental diagnostic tool, it does have limitations.
+While an ECG test is a fundamental diagnostic tool, it does have limitations.
 For instance, in cases of heart disease with 70% artery blockage, the ECG may not always reveal the issue, especially if the patient is at rest and blood flow is still normal.
-The test primarily captures the heart’s activity during a resting state.
+The ECG test primarily captures the heart’s activity during a resting state.

 If someone comes in with chest pain or history of chest pain, a stress test, also known as a stress ECG, which is often recommended.
 During a stress ECG, the patient exercises on a treadmill that gradually increases in speed to induce stress on the heart.
 As the heart rate increases, the heart requires more oxygen to function properly.
 If there is a 70% blockage in the arteries, the heart may struggle to meet this increased oxygen demand, leading to changes in the ECG.